TBH Book Club

 Past Reads & Discussion Guides

-Take a look at what our book club has read and download our discussion guides for your own use!
+Take a look at what our book club has read and download our discussion guides by clicking the image of each book!

 Darius the Great Is Not Okay follows the personal journey of Darius Kellner, an Iranian–American teenager with clinical depression, as he makes a best friend for life, reconnects with his grandparents, and repairs his relationship with his father (Wikipedia)